En-ROADS User Guide

 exajoule: A measure of energy equal to 1018 joules

 F-gases: Fluorinated gases.
-Synthetic (created by humans) gases that are used in industrial applications (like refrigeration and manufacturing microchips) and are powerful greenhouse gases.
-Include HFCs, PFCs, and SF6.
+Synthetic (created by humans) gases that are used in industrial applications (like refrigeration, air conditioning, aerosols, foams, and manufacturing microchips) and are powerful greenhouse gases.
+Include HFCs, PFCs, SF6, and Montreal gases (ozone-depleting substances controlled by the Montreal Protocol).

 feedstock: Raw material used for an energy or industrial process.
 For bioenergy, these can be wood, waste, crops, algae, etc.